-- 1. Export a VM or a VM snapshot from the source everRun system. - 2.
-Copy the exported OVF and VHD files to the management PC that you use to run the everRun Availability Console, or mount the export network share that contains these files. - 3.
-Log on to the everRun Availability Console on the target everRun system.
+- 1. Export a VM or a VM snapshot from the source everRun system. - Copy the exported OVF and VHD files to the management PC that you use to run the everRun Availability Console, or mount the export network share that contains these files.